joshbeckman/notes/blog/_posts/2024-12-21-crossposting-from-bluesky-to-jekyll.md

 Things I’d like to add in the future:
 - Detect any tags used in the Bluesky post and set them correctly on the Jekyll post
-- Detect any embedded images/videos and import them
+- Detect any embedded videos and import them
 - Use an LLM to generate a title for the post upon import